mdjahidhasan009/JavaScript-Note/class_object_variable/object.md

 ## Key Features:
 #### Compatibility
-The Node.js URL object provides the same interface as the browser's URL object, ensuring compatibility across environments.
+The Node.js URL object provides the same interface as the browser's URL object, ensuring compatibility across different environments.

 #### Extended Capabilities
-In addition to the standard URL object, Node.js also provides utility functions within the url module for handling and resolving URLs, such as url.resolve() and url.format().
+In addition to the standard URL object, Node.js also provides utility functions within the url module for handling and resolving URLs, such as `url.resolve()` and `url.format()`.

 ### `url` module in Node.js